the1rjha/Python/README.md

 # Python
-This repository contains Ravi's Python code which focuses on Python fundamentals and Data Science.
-This will contain code from classes/projects such as Dataquest.io, IBM, Kaggle, and other online sources.
+This repository contains Ravi's Python code which focuses on data analysis, data science, machine learning, etc. with Python.